The Jerusalem Cricket: It's Really Just a Potato Bug

 The Jerusalem Cricket Won't Bite (Usually) and Is Not Poisonous

-It's Not a True Cricket and It's Not Native to Jerusalem
+Not a True Cricket and It's Not a Native of Jerusalem

 The Jerusalem cricket is native to the western United States and Mexico, and it is actually not a cricket at all, although it does resemble one.
 Luckily, it doesn't make that annoying sound that can keep you up all night (unless you like the sound of crickets rubbing their legs together, in which case it can help you fall asleep).

 If you want to go looking for a Jerusalem cricket, you may not have much luck, as they live most of their life underground, coming out when it gets dark.
 You may, however, find them under a rock or other dark places.
 If you are a farmer and plow your field, you might literally "turn up" a few of them from time to time.

 If you are a potato farmer, you might be slightly more familiar with them because they are also known as potato bugs.
 They love to dig beneath the dirt and feed on the roots and tubers of potato plants.
 People often confuse this bug with the potato beetle, which feeds on potatoes that are above ground, but there are many differences.
 At the end of this article is a photograph of a potato beetle, which is also called a potato bug.

 How This Bizarre Creature Got Its Name

 Native Americans called this cricket Woh-tzi-Neh (old bald-headed man).
 It is called “Nina de la Tierra” in Spanish (child of the earth).
 At one time, the Southwestern Indians once feared it, referring to it as the “child of the desert,” and although no one really knows for certain how it got its name, most agree that it was due to a confusing translation of Navajo terminology by Franciscan missionaries in the western North American territories.